- Liability depends on where the accident happened and who controlled that space, not just who owns the building.

 2. Report the accident in writing.
 Notify the landlord, property manager, or HOA in writing (email or letter).
 Describe what happened and where.
 Keep a copy.

 3. Document the scene.
 Take photos of the hazard, the surrounding area, and any lack of warning signs.
-If possible, get photos that show how long the condition may have existed (e.g., rust, wear, debris accumulation).
+If possible, get photos that show how long the condition may have existed (such as rust, wear, or debris accumulation).

 4. Identify witnesses.
 Get names and contact information for anyone who saw the accident or who knew about the hazard beforehand.

 5. Preserve evidence.
 Keep the shoes and clothing you were wearing.
-Don’t let the property owner “fix” the hazard before it’s documented – if they do, photograph the repair and note the date.
+Do not let the property owner “fix” the hazard before it is documented.
+If they do, photograph the repair and note the date.

 6. Do not give a recorded statement to insurance.
 The property owner’s insurance company may contact you quickly.
 You are not required to give a statement, and anything you say can be used to reduce your claim.